spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

     # 1. Rename the write collection to a temporary collection for processing
     self.db[self.collectionw].rename(self.collectiont, dropTarget=True)

-    # 2. Reset the counter collection, push indeces are now at 0 and resumed
+    # 2. Reset the counter collection, push indices are now at 0 and resumed
     self.reset_counter_and_collection()

     # 3. Remove excess chunks from the temporary collection